Gaussian Error Models#

 random_seed: int | None#

-__init__(*, debug=False, verbose=False, output_dir='./_PYOED_RESULTS_', size=None, mean=0.0, variance=1.0, design=True, sparse=True, random_seed=None)#
+__init__(*, debug=False, verbose=False, output_dir='./_PYOED_RESULTS_', design=True, size=None, mean=0.0, variance=1.0, sparse=True, random_seed=None)#

 class GaussianErrorModel(configs=None)[source]#